-The new vocabulary words are given in the 'MY WORD BANK' feature.
-These words can be introduced before or after the listening and reading passages.
-Please see the sequence notes for specific suggestions.
+The new vocabulary words for each lesson are given in the 'MY WORD BANK' feature.
+These words can be introduced before or after the listening and reading passages in each lesson.
+Please see the lesson notes for specific suggestions.

 Additionally, the French translations (and parts of speech) are given in alphabetical order in the 'MY WORD BANK' section at the back of the Student's Book (pages 110-111).
 The students will need to refer to the word banks when they do written exercises, and when they complete oral activities in pairs and groups.